-Former St. Lawrence County Public Defender Mary E. Rain, a Republican, confirmed Tuesday that she plans to run for the post against two-term Democratic incumbent Nicole M. Duvé, who in turn told Northern New York Newspapers that she absolutely plans to seek a third term.
+Former St. Lawrence County Public Defender Mary E. Rain, a Republican, confirmed Tuesday she plans to run for the post against two-term Democratic incumbent Nicole M. Duvé, who told the Times she absolutely plans to seek a third term.

-Meanwhile, a third contender on the GOP side is mulling a run, county Republican Chairman Thomas L. Jenison said Tuesday.
-He declined to identify the individual or gender, saying only that the prospective candidate is a St. Lawrence County resident.
+Meanwhile, a third contender on the GOP side is mulling a run, said county Republican Chairman Thomas L. Jenison.
+He declined to identify the individual, saying only that the prospective candidate is a St. Lawrence County resident.

 Ms. Rain plans to make a public announcement at 5:30 p.m.
 Tuesday at The Place, 1612 Ford St., Ogdensburg.
-Word began to spread sooner after she sent out invitations to the event on the social networking site Facebook.
+Word began to spread sooner after she sent out invitations to the event on Facebook.

-Ms. Duvé said she has not yet made plans for a public event to announce her reelection bid.
+Ms. Duvé said she has not made plans for a public event to announce her re-election bid.

-Nicole is the DA now, and hopefully she will be after November, county Democratic Party Chairman Mark J. Bellardini said Tuesday.
+Nicole is the DA now, and hopefully she will be after November, said county Democratic Party Chairman Mark J. Bellardini.

-Ms. Rain, 50, is a graduate of SUNY Oswego and the Dickinson School of Law of Penn State University.
-She has worked as a police officer, an assistant district attorney in Oswego, Monroe, Cortland and Jefferson counties and has maintained a private practice.
+Ms. Rain, 50, is a graduate of SUNY Oswego and the Dickinson School of Law of Pennsylvania State University.
+She has worked as a police officer and an assistant district attorney in Oswego, Monroe, Cortland and Jefferson counties and has maintained a private practice.

-Ms. Rain was St. Lawrence Countys chief public defender from June 2009 to October 2011, when she resigned the post, saying that she had been treading water amid heavy workload.
+Ms. Rain was St. Lawrence Countys chief public defender from June 2009 to October 2011, when she resigned, saying she had been treading water amid a heavy workload.

-Ms. Rain said Tuesday that her departure resulted in her having a different vision for the office than the county, but the split was not rancorous.
+The former public defender said Tuesday her departure resulted from her different vision for the office than county legislators, but the split was not rancorous.

-Ms. Rain said her legal and law enforcement background will make her well suited to the DAs office.
-She also said that she has been encouraged to run for the job by members of the local law-enforcement community although she declined to provide names many of whom she said feel, as she does, that Ms. Duvés office has not been as cooperative with police agencies as it should be.
+Ms. Rain said her legal and law enforcement background suits her well for the district attorneys office.
+She also said local law enforcement officials and officers have encouraged her to run for the job although she declined to provide names and many of them think, as she does, that Ms. Duvés office has not been as cooperative with police agencies as it should be.

-They dont have a working relationship with the DAs office, which is a foreign concept to me, said Ms. Rain, who stressed the importance of proper training for law-enforcement agencies on legal issues, as well as the importance of DAs office staff being present at scenes when needed.
+They dont have a working relationship with the DAs office, which is a foreign concept to me, said Ms. Rain, who stressed the importance of proper training for law enforcement agencies on legal issues, as well as the importance of the DAs staff being present at scenes when needed.

-I have an open-door policy with law-enforcement, Ms. Duvé said, and has since she was first elected.
+I have an open-door policy with law enforcement, she said.

 I dont know what contingent of law enforcement she may be referring to, but I am personally not aware of anyone who that might be.

-As well, Ms. Duvé said her office has always been available to attend any crime scene, and she herself has been present at several homicide investigations.
+As well, Ms. Duvé said her staff has always been available to attend any crime scene, and she has been present for several homicide investigations.

-Ms. Rain criticized Ms. Duvé and her staff for a record of letting cases be dismissed due to speedy-trial law violations and faulty presentations before grand juries as well as of other procedural mistakes owing, in part, to staffers who may lack proper training.
-She suggested Ms. Duves office seems to suffer from more such issues than in other, comparably-sized counties.
+Ms. Rain criticized Ms. Duvé and her staff for a record of letting cases be dismissed because of speedy trial law violations and faulty presentations before grand juries as well as other procedural mistakes because of staffers who may lack proper training.

-I would have to know what in particular she is talking about, Ms. Duvé replied.
+I would have to know what in particular she is talking about, she replied.
 Every matter is different.

-She praised her staff of seven as all being hard-working, extremely dedicated people.
+She praised her staff of seven as hard-working, extremely dedicated people.

-I dont think any prosecutors office is immune from stresses related to a lack of resources, Ms. Duvé said.
+I dont think any prosecutors office is immune from stresses related to a lack of resources, she said.